thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Subject

-This section describes the use of end entity certificate primarily for (D)TLS clients running on IoT devices.
+This section describes the use of end entity certificates primarily for (D)TLS clients running on IoT devices.
 Operating (D)TLS servers on IoT devices is possible but less common.